Atsuyo64/ai-tournament/README.md

 1. Implement the `Game` trait for your task or environment.
 2. Provide AI agents as Rust crates in a specified directory.
-3. Define resource constraints with the `ConstraintBuilder`.
+3. Define resource constraints with the `ConstraintsBuilder`.
 4. Choose or implement a `TournamentStrategy`.
 5. Run the evaluator to get per-agent scores, as defined by the tournament type.